gavanderhoorn/kmake/README.md

   -p, --pkg-dir         Additional paths to search for packages (multiple
                         allowed)
+  -r, --robot-ini       Location of robot.ini (default: source dir) -o, --override        Overrides path locations and version in robot.ini file.
+                        For example if the robot.ini file specifies V9.10-1 with V9.10-1 support files, use --override and --core ID V7.70-1 to build for another robot controller version.
-  -r, --robot-ini       Location of robot.ini (default: source dir) -w, --overwrite       Overwrite any Makefile that may exist in the build dir
+  -w, --overwrite       Overwrite any Makefile that may exist in the build dir

 Usage example: